Why should I study this subject?

 • 96 marks – 60% of final GCSE grade

-Will this course be good preparation for A Level?
+Will this course be good preparation for post-16 study?

-This course will prepare you for further study in a range of A Levels and there are specific routes if your intentions are to continue with English: English Language, English Literature and a combined Literature and Language course.
+This course will prepare you for further study in a range of post-16 courses and there are specific routes if your intentions are to continue with English: English Language, English Literature and a combined Literature and Language course.
 It will also give you the key analytical skills needed to study and interpret a range of texts in any subject and the writing skills to explain your findings..

 What are the next steps?